uScazima*

 • prevent double payments

-Even achieving one of these aims is worth it.
+Achieving even only one of these aims is worth it.

-By making money I mean specifically, local crypto currency.
-Crooks are very smart, but if money is useless outside a town, there is no point to trying to disperse it to that great big gatsak in the sky, known as ’the cloud’.
 Blockchain code is just code.
 I am sure I could write it, but why reinvent the wheel?
-There are other ways.
+There are other ways, like ‘forking’ from a coin already created.
 Although early crypto currency threatened to be dangerously heavy 2, at least one coin creator has come up with a solution.

 Pascalcoin